-A. Bike fit
+A. Bike Fit

-- 1. Is your bike the right size?
+1. Is your bike the right size?
 To check, see Section 3.A.
 If your bicycle is too large or too small for you, you may lose control and fall.
-If your new bike is not the right size, ask your dealer to exchange it before you ride it. - 2.
-Is the saddle at the right height?
+If your new bike is not the right size, ask your dealer to exchange it before you ride it.

+2. Is the saddle at the right height?
 To check, see Section 3.B.
-If you adjust your saddle height, follow the Minimum Insertion instructions in Section 3.B. - 3.
-Are saddle and seat post securely clamped?
+If you adjust your saddle height, follow the Minimum Insertion instructions in Section 3.B.

+3. Are saddle and seat post securely clamped?
 A correctly tightened saddle will allow no saddle movement in any direction.
-See Section 3.B. - 4.
-Are the stem and handlebars at the right height for you?
-If not, see Section 3.C. - 5.
-Can you comfortably operate the brakes?
+See Section 3.B.

+4. Are the stem and handlebars at the right height for you?
+If not, see Section 3.C.

+5. Can you comfortably operate the brakes?
 If not, you may be able to adjust their angle and reach.
-See Section 3.D and 3.E. - 6.
-Do you fully understand how to operate your new bicycle?
+See Section 3.D and 3.E.

+6. Do you fully understand how to operate your new bicycle?
 If not, before your first ride, have your dealer explain any functions or features which you do not understand.

-B. Safety first
+B. Safety First

-- Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit. use and care. - Do you have all the other required and recommended safety equipment?
+1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care.

+2. Do you have all the other required and recommended safety equipment?
 See Section 2.
-It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws. - Do you know how to correctly secure your front and rear wheels?
+It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws.

+3. Do you know how to correctly secure your front and rear wheels?
 Check Section 4.A to make sure.
-Riding with an improperly secured wheel can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death. - 4.
-If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (see Section 4.E).
+Riding with an improperly secured wheel can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death.

+4. If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (see Section 4.E).
 These pedals require special techniques and skills.
-Follow the pedal manufacturer's instructions for use, adjustment and care. - 5.
-Do you have "toe overlap"?
+Follow the pedal manufacturer's instructions for use, adjustment and care.

+5. Do you have "toe overlap"?
 On smaller framed bicycles your toe or toeclip may be able to contact the front wheel when a pedal is all the way forward and the wheel is turned.
-Read Section 4.E. to check whether you have toe overlap. - 6.
-Does your bike have suspension?
+Read Section 4.E. to check whether you have toe overlap.

+6. Does your bike have suspension?
 If so, check Section 4.F.
 Suspension can change the way a bicycle performs.
 Follow the suspension manufacturer's instructions for use, adjustment and care.

+- Please make sure to read the safety warnings in this owner's manual before riding the bike. - Riding with a seat post inserted depth less than 80mm into the seat tube may result in frame damage/failure and serious personal injury.

+- Do not clamp or squeeze the tubing of composite frames.
+This can cause serious damage to the frame. - Always apply rear brake first.
+Please consult with your dealer the brake control configuration of your bike. - Before riding ensure that all release mechanisms are properly secured.